Jolibox-Developer/Jolibox-SDK-Demo/README.md

 runtime.loadFinished();
 ```

-- B. If the game has a home screen loading progress bar, sync with the progress:
+- B. If the game has a home screen loading progress bar:
+  - Sync with the progress

 ```js
 runtime.notifyLoadProgress(30);